-Published originally for East Side Monthly magazine.
-October 25, 2018.
+East Side Monthly originally published this article on October 25, 2018.

 In early October 2016, Dominic Molon was driving through Virginia, and he knew where the election results were heading.
 There, in the home state of vice presidential nominee Tim Kaine, Molon saw lawn after lawn hosting Trump signs.
 Molon is the RISD Museum’s Richard Brown Baker Curator of Contemporary Art, and this experience became the seed for one of the museum’s latest exhibitions, The Phantom of Liberty, the broadest exploration of post-war art and design in its history.

 The exhibit is named after a surrealist film of the same title by Luis Buñuel.
 The film is characterized by loosely related, darkly comedic vignettes, which are critical of social order and vertiginous in effect.
 RISD’s The Phantom of Liberty adopts a similar mood, engaging art from different modes and media, like textile, video, painting, and sculpture.
 The exhibit is intended to spark questions and conversations about the nature of freedom and its intersections with identity.